selfagency/sandman/README.md

 # Sandman 🎩🪝

-A personal Node.js-based webhook server that executes TypeScript on-demand with [Errsole](https://github.com/errsole/errsole.js) logging.
+A personal Node.js-based webhook server that executes TypeScript on-demand, with basic auth and [Errsole](https://github.com/errsole/errsole.js) logging.

 ## Install

-\* Skip steps marked with an asterisk for Docker

 1. Fork it
 2. Clone it